tymyrddin/purple/source/docs/engagement/choosing.md

 ## Surface the current state honestly

-A [temperature reading retrospective](../workshops/retrospectives.md) surfaces the currently perceived state: what is actually working, what is not, where energy is low, what people know but have not said in a formal setting.
+A [retrospective](../workshops/retrospectives.md) surfaces the currently perceived state: what is actually working, what is not, where energy is low, what people know but have not said in a formal setting.
 It is distinct from a report or a maturity assessment because it captures experience, not just compliance status.